Mark Cole: Responding to Setbacks

 With the rapid spread of COVID-19 across the world, leaders of all kinds are being challenged to lead in uncertain times.
 What we’ve experienced over the last few weeks, specifically in the United States, is absolutely unprecedented.
 There aren’t many events in history that compare to the difficulties this pandemic has presented.

-been widespread and significant for us all.
-The question is—how will you
+The setbacks have been widespread and significant for us all.
+The question is—how will you respond?

 Here’s what I know: Every setback has a benefit.